 - Click the checkbox next to the object’s name.
 A green checkmark means the object is set to replicate.

 - If there are child objects, they’ll automatically display and you’ll be prompted to select some.
 Note: When you track a table, by default all columns will also be tracked.

-In the Table Settings page, define the table’s Replication Method and, if using Key-based Incremental Replication, its Replication Key.
+In the Settings page, define the table’s Replication Method and, if using Key-based Incremental Replication, its Replication Key.